HOME DONATE NEWSLETTERS GALLERIES ABOUT US WILDLIFE

 Peter offered to become our patron and we're thrilled to have him helping and supporting Chaldon Animal Sanctuary

-Peter meeting some of the dog family
+Peter meeting some of the dog family, and a few words by Peter.

 I’ve enjoyed many of Peter's acting performances on television ( Joint Account, Ever Decreasing Circles and Downtown Abbey to name a tiny few he’s been in ) though never seen any of his stage work.
 I was aware he is a very strong and active defender of animals rights, so when he approached me and offered his support - what a lovely surprise that I was delighted to accept.